8tothepowerof9/MLA2/age/README.md

 You can turn the `grad-camp` to True and change `grad_camp_sample` to see how model focus on specific feature of the different paddy image

 If you computer the does not have GPU, you can change to CPU by changing the `force_cpu` to True

+The Grad-Cam implementation only apply for ResNet and CBAM model